Search Results for

 RTC Crystal

-It's more difficult finding crystals that will work reliably with the RTC.
-This is because the RTC oscillator is an extremely low power oscillator to increase RTC battery life.
-Start by looking for crystals with low load capacitance.
-The table below will help.
+It can be difficult to select the right RTC crystals, that is due to the RTC oscillator running on an extremely low power.
+The table below should help.
 For reliable operation, the total capacitance of C0 (crystal shunt capacitance) and CL (crystal load capacitance) must be less than the recommended max total of C0 and CL.

 Max crystal ESR (kilohms) Recommended max total of C0 and CL (pF)